Underfloor Heating Installation Guide

 More Space

-With a UFH system, radiators will not take up space on the walls.
+With an underfloor heating system, radiators won't take up space on the walls.

 Works with All Types of Floor Coverings

-Underfloor floor heating works well with laminate, wood, tile, stone and carpet.
+Underfloor heating works well with laminate, wood, tile, stone and carpet.

-Underfloor heating systems can also be adapted to work with other types too such as concrete which is found in many modern homes.
+The systems can also be adapted to work with other floor types - such as concrete - which is found in many modern homes.

 Safety and Comfort